stdntaffrsanalyst/conduct-data-model/README.md

 ## Adapting for Your Institution

-This code was built for the University of Cincinnati's Maxient configuration.
+This code was built specifically for the author's institutional Maxient configuration.
 To adapt it:

 1. **Review `config.R`** — Update file paths, location mappings, and violation name standardizations to match your data
 2. **Review field names** — Your Maxient exports may use different column names for custom fields